Cluster duality between Calkin-Wilf tree and Stern-Brocot tree: Introduction

+It is easy to verify that all positive rational numbers appear exactly once in the tree and they are all irreducible fractions.

 On the other hand, the Stern-Brocot tree\footnote{It is also called the \emph{Farey tree}.} is named after Moritz Stern, Achille Brocot, and their researches in 1800's \cites{stern,brocot}.
-The vertex set of the Stern-Brocot tree also has a bijection with $\QQ_+$.
-This is a full binary tree given in the following way: First, we put $\dfrac{0}{1}$ on the left and $\dfrac{1}{0}$ on the right.
-First, the root is $\dfrac{1}{1}$ and we put it between $\dfrac{0}{1}$ and $\dfrac{1}{0}$.
-Moreover, we put $\dfrac{a+c}{b+d}$ between $\dfrac{a}{b}$ and $\dfrac{c}{d}$.
+This is a full binary tree given in the following way: we put $\dfrac{0}{1}$ on the bottom and $\dfrac{1}{0}$ on the top.
+First, place $\dfrac{1}{1}$ between $\dfrac{0}{1}$ and $\dfrac{1}{0}$.
+Then inductively place $\dfrac{a+c}{b+d}$ between $\dfrac{a}{b}$ and $\dfrac{c}{d}$.
 The children of $\dfrac{a}{b}$ are the left and right neighbors of $\dfrac{a}{b}$.
-The first few terms are as follows: Here, the label rule is the same as the Calkin-Wilf tree's rule.
-Like the Calkin-Wilf tree, all fractions appearing this tree is irreducible. \begin{remark} The Stern-Brocot tree is also constructed in the following way: first, we consider the \emph{Farey triple tree}.
+The first few terms are as follows: Here, we do not reduce fractions even if they are reducible.
+The labeling rule is the same as the Calkin-Wilf tree's rule.
+As with the Calkin-Wilf tree, it is easy to verify that all positive rational numbers appear exactly once in the tree, and they are all irreducible fractions. \begin{remark} The Stern-Brocot tree is also constructed in the following way: first, we consider the \emph{Farey triple tree}.
 This is a full binary tree given in the following way: the root is $\left(\dfrac{0}{1},\dfrac{1}{0},\dfrac{1}{1}\right)$, and the generation rule is that a parent $\left(\dfrac{a}{b},\dfrac{c}{d},\dfrac{e}{f}\right)$ has the following two children: if the second largest fraction is (i) $\dfrac{a}{b}$, (ii) $\dfrac{c}{d}$, (iii)$\dfrac{d}{e}$, then

 The Stern-Brocot tree is a full binary tree obtained from the Farey triple tree by replacing each vertex with the second largest fraction of it. \end{remark}